GeovanniG/GeovanniG.github.io/content/posts/what-to-log.md

 * EventSource
 * EventLog (Windows only).

 This is great as we have very little to do to get logging to work.
-Adding additional logging providers is just as easy:
+Adding additional logging providers is also just as simple:
 ```
 var builder = WebApplication.CreateBuilder();
 builder.Host.ConfigureLogging(logging =>